-The Observatory carries out studies in various environments in order to characterize and monitor the quality of the food supply over time in these environments.
+The Observatory carries out research in various environments in order to characterize and monitor the quality of the food supply over time in these environments.

 Environmental overview of the measuring instruments used to assess the food supply in different living environments in Quebec (2005-2015)

-The Observatoire wishes to develop a common strategy and tools for the assessment and monitoring of food supply.
-In 2015, no study had yet been dedicated to the identification of the measurement tools used in Quebec.
-The objective of this study was to identify and analyze the measurement tools used in Quebec since 2005 to describe the food supply in a variety of living environments.
+The Observatory wishes to develop a common strategy and tools to assess and monitor the food supply.
+In 2015, no study was dedicated to the identification of the measurement tools used in Quebec.
+The objective of this study was to identify and analyze the measurement tools used in Quebec between 2005 and 2015 to describe the food supply in different living environments.

 Characterization of the food environment in the neighbourhoods surrounding the Grand Marché de Québec at its opening: Pilot Project